RafaelRodriguesFraga/dotnet-basekit-docs/Components/infra-sql.md

 order: 5;
 ---

-Overview
+## Overview

-The `DotnetBaseKit.Components.Infra.Sq` layer is a crucial part of the DotnetBaseKit architecture, designed to handle the data access logic for SQL databases.
+The `DotnetBaseKit.Components.Infra.Sql` layer is a crucial part of the DotnetBaseKit architecture, designed to handle the data access logic for SQL databases.
 It provides a base context for Entity Framework Core, along with repository implementations for standard CRUD operations.
 This layer promotes the separation of concerns by encapsulating data access logic and offering reusable components for managing SQL database interactions.

 ## Installation